acg-team/tral/docs/install_external.rst

 Alignment of tandem repeat units
 ---------------------------------
-Currently, MAFFT is the advised tool for (re-)alignment of the tandem repeat units to each other (`Installation instructions <http://mafft.cbrc.jp/alignment/software/>`__).
+Currently, MAFFT is the default tool for (re-)alignment of the tandem repeat units to each other (`Installation instructions <http://mafft.cbrc.jp/alignment/software/>`__).
 TRAL searches for MAFFT's *ginsi* in the system path by default (modify in :ref:`config.ini <configure>`)::

     [repeat]